Skip to main content

 4. Insurer's safeguards for ensuring impartiality.
 Does the insurer have any process to verify that its experts are providing unbiased assessments?
 Or does it simply hire whoever produces the lowest numbers?

-2. Request the expert's qualifications and relationship with the insurer.
-Ask for: the expert's CV, how many assignments they've received from this insurer in the past 3 years, their total compensation from this insurer, and the percentage of their work that comes from insurance company assignments.
+3. Request the expert's qualifications and relationship with the insurer.
+Ask for: the expert's CV, how many assignments they have received from this insurer in the past 3 years, their total compensation from this insurer, and the percentage of their work that comes from insurance company assignments.

-3. Challenge the methodology.If the engineer attributed damage to “pre-existing conditions,” ask what evidence supports that conclusion.
-If the hygienist tested only one room, ask why the entire home wasn't tested.
-If the estimator used economy-grade materials, ask what the basis was for departing from what was actually in the home.
+4. Challenge the methodology.If the engineer attributed damage to “pre-existing conditions,” ask what evidence supports that conclusion.
+If the hygienist tested only one room, ask why the entire building was not tested.
+If the estimator used economy-grade materials, ask what the basis was for departing from what was actually installed.

-5. File a CDI complaint.If the insurer is relying on a clearly biased expert to underpay your claim, that may violate California's Fair Claims Settlement Practices regulations.
-The insurer must conduct a thorough, fair, and objective investigation — not one designed to reach a predetermined conclusion.
+10. File a CDI complaint.If the insurer is relying on a clearly biased expert to underpay your claim, that may violate California's Fair Claims Settlement Practices regulations.
 See our guide on filing a CDI complaint.

 Demanding Transparency from Carrier-Assigned Experts

 You have the right to scrutinize every expert the insurer relies on.
-Too many policyholders accept the carrier's expert report as though it were a neutral, authoritative finding.
-It is not.
-It is a report paid for by the party with a financial interest in minimizing your claim.
 The following information requests can expose whether the expert is truly independent or is a repeat player producing predictable results:

 • Full professional qualifications.Request the expert's CV, licenses, certifications, and any disciplinary history.
 Verify that their credentials are relevant to the specific type of damage they were hired to evaluate.